10up/figma-to-wordpress-theme-json-exporter/README.md

 This ensures that your theme.json file follows WordPress best practices and that all variable references will work correctly in your theme.

 For more information on the WordPress theme.json format, see the [WordPress documentation](https://developer.wordpress.org/block-editor/how-to-guides/themes/global-settings-and-styles/).

+## Output Files

+The plugin generates several types of files:

+1. **Main theme.json**
+   - Contains the base theme settings from the "Primitives" collection
+   - Includes the first mode of the "Color" collection

+2. **Section Files**
+   - Located in the "styles" directory
+   - File naming: `section-{mode-name}.json`
+   - Each file represents a color mode that can be applied to groups or sections

+3. **Button Style Files**
+   - Located in the "styles" directory
+   - File naming: `button-{variant-name}.json`
+   - Each file represents a button style variant that can be applied to buttons

+All files are packed into a single zip download for easy use in WordPress.

 ## Development